 - ENGINEERING STANDARDS COMMITTEE: Responsible for monitoring, reviewing and reporting on possible changes and modifications primarily to subdivision regulations.

-- OEPA COMMITTEE: Works with OEPA officials on the many environmental policies that affect the land development industry.
+- OHIO ENVIRONMENTAL PROTECTION COMMITTEE (OEPA): Works with OEPA officials on the many environmental policies that affect the land development industry.

 - PLANNING AND ZONING COMMITTEES: Reviews changes in planning and zoning regulations throughout the Greater Cincinnati region.

 - PUBLIC UTILITIES COMMITTEE: Works with local utilities on issues affecting the land development industry.

 - WATER AND SEWER COMMITTEES: Monitor issues affecting the area's water and sewer infrastructure and reviews and provides comments to new or revised water and sewer regulations.